 - Navigating traffic in congested areas

-Effective mapping is one of the most challenging task in autonomous driving.
-SLAM improves pedestrian detection systems by continuously updating environmental maps in real-time wold.
+Effective mapping is one of the most challenging tasks in autonomous driving.
+SLAM improves pedestrian detection systems by continuously updating environmental maps in the real world.

 Modern SLAM systems heavily depends on the collaboration of sensors, where